JaanbaazAkhtar/news_react_redux/README.md

 # news_react_redux
-this website is made using react redux
+this website is made using react redux for delivering news is made just for the sake of learning